 The Honesty Shop.

-Stocked with all sorts of necessities as well as Cornish treats.
+The honesty shop shelves are stocked with all sorts of necessities as well as Cornish treats.

 And even bubbles and toys for the children too.